The Pantry Primer: Building Your Protein Stockpile

 Consider the following ways to preserve meat for your pantry:

 - Dehydration: Learn how to dehydrate ham, poultry and ground beef crumbles HERE.
 Remember that rehydration can use valuable water supplies.

 - Making Jerky: You can easily make jerky in your dehydrator for an instant protein snack that does not require rehydration.
 Vacuum seal it to prolong the shelf life.

-- Pemmican: A paste made from meat mixed with natural elements such as berries, roots and herbs is then dried until it is hard and brittle.
-Learn more HERE.
+- Pemmican: A paste made from meat mixed with natural elements such as berries, roots, and herbs is then dried until it is hard and brittle.
+Learn how to make your own pemmican HERE.